fmtn/a/README.md

                          all messages.
  -C,--copy-queue <arg>   Copy all messages from this to target -e,--encoding <arg>     Encoding of input file data.
 Default UTF-8 -f,--find <arg>         Search for messages in queue with this value in
                          payload.
 Use with browse.
- -g,--get                Get a message from destination -H <property=value>     use value for given property.
-Can be used several
+(Experimental) -g,--get                Get a message from destination -H <property=value>     use value for given property.
+Can be used several times.
-                         times.
- -j,--jms-headers        Print JMS headers -M,--move-queue <arg>   Move all messages from this to target -n,--non-persistent     Set message to non persistent.
+ -j,--jms-headers        Print JMS headers -M,--move-queue <arg>   Move all messages from this to target  (Experimental) -n,--non-persistent     Set message to non persistent.
  -o,--output <arg>       file to write payload to.
 If multiple messages, a
                          -1.<ext> will be added to the file.
 BytesMessage